 FUNfitness Clinical Director Qualifications

 |Fit Feet: Many Special Olympics athletes suffer from foot and ankle pain or deformities that impair their performance.
 Athletes are not always fitted with the proper shoes and socks for their particular sport.
 Volunteer health care professionals screen athletes feet and ankles for deformities as well as check for infections, nail care and proper shoes and socks.

 |Health Promotion: Offers athlete tips on nutrition, adequate hydration, maintaining personal hygiene, safety, fitness, danger of tobacco use, sun safety and other health concerns.
 Athletes will have a chance to get their height, weight and bone density scan.
 Handouts and giveaways will be available to athletes who participate.

 Health Promotion Clinical Director Qualifications

 |Healthy Hearing: The Healthy Hearing discipline of Healthy Athletes provides hearing examinations and follow-up recommendations.

 |MedFest: Opportunity to receive free Special Olympics Iowa athlete physicals.

 Become a Clinical Director

 Special Olympics Clinical Directors are volunteer professionals who are responsible for working with Special Olympics Iowa and other volunteer health professionals in coordinating the local Healthy Athletes Program.
-Please see table above for Clinical Director role and qualification descriptions for each program.
+Please see the table above for the Clinical Director role and qualification descriptions for each program.

 Health Messengers – Are you a Special Olympics Iowa athlete who…